drytoastman/scorekeeperbackend/web/nwrsc/templates/docs/recommend.md

 Pros:

-  * Faster to start than Docker-Toolbox installs
-  * Available now for newer OS versions
+  * Available now for more recent OS versions
   * Still have normal OS stuff for non-event usage
+  * VM is managed by a system service

 Cons:

-  * middleweight VM, takes some time to start up but is managed as a service
+  * middleweight VM, takes some time to start up
   * more resource usage then 1 or 2

-## 4. Older Windows or OS X Machines
+## 4. Windows 10 Home, Windows 7 or older OS X Machines

 Older machines require the use of Docker-Toolbox and VirtualBox.
 VirtualBox is a complete viritualization solution.

 Pros:

+  * You probably have one hanging around already
-  * Can work on older OS X or Windows versions
+  * Can work on older OS versions

 Cons:

   * most memory and CPU overhead
   * VM is slow to boot
+  * Eventually, I want to drop support for this

+## Other types

+I don't believe Docker will run on anything else like Chrome OS so Scorekeeper won't be supporting those.